-In order to not restrict access to some vehicles, we created a few parts to allow our operators to configure their system based on their vehicles.
+To ensure access to a wide range of vehicles, we’ve designed a few parts that allow our operators to configure their system based on their specific needs.

-What is the right basket size for my bike?
+What is the right basket size for my bikes?

-- General basket fits from road bikes to 2.8 inches wide tires
+- General basket: Fits tire widths from road bikes up to 2.8 inches

-- Tire width- Three width available for tires, up to 2.8 inches wide (General basket), 2.9 to 3.8 inches wide (Mid Fat basket), and up to 3.9 to 5.8 inches wide (Fat baskets).
-Select your combination.
+Regarding tire width, we offer three width options: up to 2.8 inches wide for the General and GROM baskets, 2.9 to 3.8 inches wide for the Mid-Fat and Mid-GROM baskets, and 3.9 to 5.8 inches wide for the Fat baskets.
+When choosing your basket, select the combination that best suits your needs.
 You can always purchase other basket sizes at a later time.
-If you tire width is on the upper end of the measurement, order the next size up.
-For example, 2.9- and 3.0-inch-wide tires will fit better in the Mid fat baskets.
+If your tire width falls at the upper end of the measurement, we recommend ordering the next size up.
+For example, 2.9- and 3.0-inch-wide tires will fit better in the Midfat baskets.

 Can I put your rack on a swing out?